IBMStreams/streamsx.parquet/README.md

 streamsx.parquet
 ================

+Support for Streams 4.0 and BI 4.0 is now available!

 Parquet is a columnar storage format for Hadoop.
 Parquet becoming more and more popular due to its very efficient compression and encoding schemes.